Mormaer of Caithness: Angus and Strathearn rulers

 There was no Mormaer of Caithness from c.
 1350 to 1379.
-Alexander of Ard, the son of Maol Íosa's daughter Matilda and Weland of Ard (Aird, west of Inverness) was considered the rightful heir to Caithness but he resigned his interest in 1375 to King Robert II, possibly for a financial compensation or the king's support for his attempt to become Earl of Orkney.
+Alexander of Ard, the son of Maol Íosa's daughter Matilda and Weland of Ard (the Aird, west of Inverness) was considered the rightful heir to Caithness but he resigned his interest in 1375 to King Robert II, possibly for a financial compensation or the king's support for his attempt to become Earl of Orkney.
 The power vacuum in Caithness was filled by William III, Earl of Ross.
 After this time the title "Earl of Caithness" was granted to David Stewart, 1st Earl of Caithness a younger son of Robert II whose successors have borne that title from then until the present day.